ardasnck/ardasnck.github.io/_posts/2017-06-20-Rstat-course.md

 ## On data visualization using ggplot
 The packages `ggplot2` is a part of the so called `tidyverse` package-environment.
 Using this Grammar of Graphics can be a little more time consuming in the beginning, when learning the syntax - however the reward is considerable, as you will be able to effectively edit a plot and make it **reproduceable**.

-A basic example using the build-in dataset `iris` which contains information on different species of the iris-flower (figure 1).
+A basic example using the build-in dataset `iris` which contains information on different species of the iris-flower.

 Firstly, assign a new emty **ggplot** to an element (e.g. called `p1`), and modify the plot.
 This is a basic example - try to explore different geom's, however note that the may depend on setting the aes() corretly, as a histogram only takes one variable (no y-axis) etc.